CDH-Studio/I-Talent/README.md

 # Contact

-This application is developped by students at [CDH Studio](https://cdhstudio.ca/)
+This application is developed by students at [CDH Studio](https://cdhstudio.ca/)